finbourne/lusid-sdk-java/sdk/docs/DataTypesApi.md

 # **getUnitsFromDataType**
 > ResourceListOfIUnitDefinitionDto getUnitsFromDataType(scope, code, units, filter)

-Get units from data type
+[EARLY ACCESS] Get units from data type

 Get the definitions of the specified units associated bound to a specific data type